 rue du 8 mai (formerly rue du la Chaussée) at the intersection of rue Notre Dame (Looking north to Basilique de la Sainte Tunique du Christ)

 Claude Monet, “Le Boulevard Héloïse à Argenteuil” 1872 (The Yale University Art Gallery)

 Alfred Sisley, “Le Boulevard Héloïse, Argenteuil” 1872 (National Gallery of Art, Washington, D.C)

-Since 1976, Monet paintings have increased at an 8.1% annual rate of return
+- Since 1976, Monet paintings have increased at a 9% annual rate of return.

 Top Results at Auction

 Comparable Paintings Sold at Auction